exportsmedia/wp-notes-theme/README.markdown

-# WP-Skeleton - WordPress Theme
+# WP-Mike-Notes - WordPress Theme
 -------------------------------

 This is a very minimal Bare Bones Responsive WordPress theme based on getskeleton.com